 17. Staring at us

-Yes, we look a bit strange an talk loudly in a foreign tongue and wear loin cloths, but can't you limit staring on the Metro to three seconds per passenger?
+Yes, we look a bit strange and talk loudly in a foreign tongue and wear loin cloths, but can't you limit staring on the Metro to three seconds per passenger?

 Anyway enough of that.
-For everyithng else you're great.
-And thanks for putting up with us.
-For balance CLICK below.
+For everything else you're great.
+Thanks for putting up with us.